The Institutional Biosafety Committee (IBC) manages and reviews bioagent-use protocols and procedures for safety and compliance.

-The role of the Institutional Biosafety Committee (IBC) is to provide advice and recommendations to the Colgate community by reviewing protocols and approving procedures that will provide for the safe conduct of teaching and research while ensuring compliance with government requirements regarding the use of biological materials.
-Members of the IBC are selected for their area of expertise, and the committee includes members from the surrounding community.
-The IBC will meet once every semester to review protocols, and in the intervening time the IBC chair will consult with members to address questions generated from any new protocols.
+The committee provides advice and recommendations to Colgate’s scientific community by reviewing protocols and approving procedures that will provide for the safe conduct of teaching and research while ensuring compliance with government requirements regarding the use of biological materials.